kappagaev/crystal-benchmark/README.md

 A simple benchmark to compare the performance of Crystal, Go, Ruby, Node and Python.

 All the tests were run on a EC2 t2.micro instance using Docker.
 The benchmark tool is Apache Benchmark.
+The test is a simple http server that computes all fibonacchi numbers to 80 and renders html page.

 Results are in [results](results) file.
 Full log is in [full_log](full_log) file.